-Prices are derived from the Institut National de la Statistique et des Etudes Economiques et Démographiques (INSEED).
+Prices are derivedfrom the Institut National de la Statistique et des Etudes Economiques et Démographiques (INSEED).

 Monthly prices are retrieved directly from the INSEED publications.
 Annual prices are estimated as being the average of monthly prices.
+Prices in year 2022 refer to the average from January 2022 to September 2022.